nelson-liu/pytorch-manylinux-binaries/README.md

 cd ~/git/examples/word_language_model/
 ```

-Run the word-level LM example for each (torch version, CUDA version, Python version) setting, in turn.
-Below are loops for each of the PyTorch versions from 1.3.1 ...
-1.6.0 .
+Run the word-level LM example for each (torch version, CUDA version, Python version) setting, in turn:

 ``` bash
 for torchver in 1.3.1; do